Configure8inc/c8-helm-repository/helm-charts/c8/README.md

 # Configure8 Self-Hosted Helm Chart Deployment Guide

 This guide delineates the steps to deploy the Configure8 (C8) application on a Kubernetes cluster using a Helm chart.
-Please ensure that the following prerequisites are met before proceeding:

 <p align="center">
   <img src="../../images/c8-app.png" alt="C8 helm chart" width="300" />